sunilsoni/interview-docs/docs/react/react.md

-## Q. Differentiate between stateful and stateless components?
+##  Differentiate between stateful and stateless components?

 Stateful and stateless components have many different names.
 They are also known as: